QualiSystems/devguide_source/_shells/8.0.0/getting-started.md

 {% highlight bash %} python -m pip install shellfoundry --upgrade {% endhighlight %}

 ### Configuring CloudShell Connection Settings
 To create the Shell project, we’ll use ShellFoundry, a CLI tool for generating and distributing Shells.
-However, in order to use Shellfoundry, we’ll need to first configure your CloudShell connection settings in Shellfoundry.
+However, in order to use Shellfoundry, we’ll need to first set your CloudShell connection settings in Shellfoundry.

 **Note:** 2nd Generation Shells can also be imported into CloudShell Portal.